PGP Key Management Guide for NetBSD developers

 commit your key to localsrc/security/publickeys/developers

-The canonical key servers these days are www.pgp.net, pgp.mit.edu, and www.keyserver.net.
-The default keyserver can be specified in ~/.gnupg/gpg.conf with:
+The canonical key server these days is pgp.mit.edu.
+There are also other, newer key servers in use, e.g. keyserver.ubuntu.com.
+The default key server can be specified in ~/.gnupg/gpg.conf with:

 localsrc/security/publickeys/developers/README describes how to commit your public PGP key to NetBSD's local source repository.
 Having the public PGP keys of all developers in this directory makes it very easy to import all keys (with all signatures) with just one command.